Free Shopify Audit Scan AI, SEO, CRO, and storefront signals before the next build or migration.

 That is where Shopify Apps, Integrations & Automation and Shopify Store Design & Development often overlap.
 The issue is not only writing the copy.
 It is making the system render it reliably across templates.

-Anonymous client example
+StoreBuilt client example

-In one anonymised review for a food brand, the product pages looked polished at first glance, but the underlying data was fragmented across descriptions, images, PDFs, and internal notes.
+In one StoreBuilt review for a food brand, the product pages looked polished at first glance, but the underlying data was fragmented across descriptions, images, PDFs, and internal notes.
 Important details existed, but not in a way the storefront could present consistently.
 The fix was to turn compliance content into structured product data rather than leaving it inside freeform copy.

 5. Be careful with PPDS and distance-selling assumptions